kengibson1111/tour-of-go/README.md

 * mutex - so channel communication is great for synchronizing routine execution.
 But if you don't need execution synchronization and only need data synchronization, golang offers a mutex.
 The sample shows this by starting 1000 routines all interested in the same data.

+* EXERCISE (mutex) - last exercise building on previous lesson.

+##Summary

+Pretty fun to do.
+Most of the code is supplied in the Tour.
+Hopefully it will help others get off the ground and start exploring golang.